im95able/Str2D/README.md

 At the heart of the library lies a data structure called `str2d::seg::vector`, the rest are build on top of it; hence I'll only focus on it.
 Once you've understood how the segmented vector is implemented you'll easily deduce how to use it to implement `set`-like and `map`-like data structures.

-There are currently only `str2d::seg::multiset` and `str2d::seg::multimap` data structures in this library apart from the `str2d::seg::vector`.
+Note 1: There are currently only `str2d::seg::multiset` and `str2d::seg::multimap` data structures in this library apart from the `str2d::seg::vector`.
 The reason for exlusion of `str2d::seg::set` and `str2d::seg::map` is the lack of time; they will probably be included some time later.

 # Implementation and Usage
 Segmented vector is not a difficult structure to imagine.